Hydr8gon/3Beans/README.md

 A low-level 3DS emulator (maybe).

 ### Overview
 3Beans is an experimental low-level 3DS emulator.
-It's a while away from booting the home menu or playing games, but it can run custom FIRMs like [GodMode9](https://github.com/d0k3/GodMode9) using a NAND hacked with [boot9strap](https://github.com/SciresM/boot9strap).
-If it ever matures enough, I might experiment with writing a JIT or incorporating HLE elements to achieve playable speeds.
+It's in the early stages of running games, but the home menu still doesn't fully boot.
+Unless you're looking to run bare-metal FIRMs like [GodMode9](https://github.com/d0k3/GodMode9), you probably won't get much out of this yet.
+If the project ever matures enough, I might experiment with writing a JIT or incorporating HLE elements to achieve playable speeds.

 ### Usage